If you are looking to learn how to prepare the best professional quote for website design and development for your client, you are in the right place.

 Most of the time, a proposal is rejected by the client due to bad design or poor drafting.
-A well-drafted proposal maximize the chances that it will be accepted, and you will win the deal.
+A well-drafted bid maximize the chances that your client will accept it, and you will win the deal.

 Creating the right proposal is an art, as well as a science.
 I’ll guide you throughout the art and science of drafting an appealing proposal for your web design services.

 What does It Mean by a Good Web Design Proposal?